Progress (Ultraspank album)

 Progress is the second and final album by American industrial metal band Ultraspank.
 This is the only album to feature former Snot drummer James "Fed" Carroll.
 The 2nd and 6th tracks “Crumble” and “Click” are featured in the soundtrack to the 2001 PS2 racing video game ATV Offroad Fury.

 Background

 Album artwork

 The album artwork used on this release is a picture of the Vacanti mouse, which had a growth of cartilage molded on its back to resemble a human ear.

 Sales

-Despite anemic sales, Progress nevertheless received positive reviews from critics both at the time of its release, and today.
+Despite anemic sales, Progress nevertheless received very positive reviews from critics both at the time of its release, and today.